-Apple shaves cost from displays in newest iPhones: analyst firm
+Apple shaves cost from displays in newest iPhones: Analyst firm

 REUTERS: Apple Inc shaved some parts from the display in its largest new iPhone, helping keep costs under control in what has become the priciest component of its phones in recent years, according to a new cost analysis of the device.

-TechInsights, an Ottawa, Ontario-based firm which rips open phones to analyse their contents and estimate the cost of the parts inside, said on Tuesday that the iPhone Xs Max with 256 gigabytes of storage capacity contains about US$443 in parts and assembly costs, compared with US$395.44 for the 64-gigabyte version of last year's iPhone X.
+TechInsights, an Ottawa, Ontario-based firm which rips open phones to analyze their contents and estimate the cost of the parts inside, said on Tuesday (Sep 25) that the iPhone Xs Max with 256 gigabytes of storage capacity contains about US$443 in parts and assembly costs, compared with US$395.44 for the 64-gigabyte version of last year's iPhone X.

-Apple released a trio of new phones earlier this month, including an update on last year's iPhone X, called the iPhone Xs, that starts at US$999, and the budget-minded iPhone Xr that starts at US$749.
-But it was the iPhone Xs Max - with a 6.5-inch display that uses so-called OLED technology for richer colours - that pushed new pricing boundaries, starting at US$1,099.

-In its cost analysis released on Tuesday, TechInsights found that the single priciest part in the iPhone Xs Max - the display - cost US$80.50, compared with US$77.27 for last year's iPhone X, which featured a smaller 5.8-inch screen.

 "All told, what they took out adds up to about US$10, so this US$80 estimate would have been about US$90," Al Cowsky, who oversees cost analysis at TechInsights, told Reuters in an interview.
 "They had a trade-off in cost."